Speed and noise highlight town council meeting, land purchase approved

 “Hopefully, these signs will remind motorists that it is a 35 miles per hours speed limit,” Miller said.

-The police chief also explained some of the considerations that come into play in allocating the department's scarce resources in terms of radar-certified officers, only some of which are on duty at any given time.
+The police chief also explained some of the considerations that come into play in allocating the department’s scarce resources in terms of radar-certified officers, only some of which are on duty at any given time.
 He provided samples of traffic analysis gleaned from a radar sign that monitors every vehicle passing by it.
-Although the posted speed limit is 35 mph, Miller said that there are a large number of vehicles that are recorded as "low risk," or running above 35 mph between 36 and 45 mph.
+Although the posted speed limit is 35 mph, Miller said that there are a large number of vehicles that are recorded as “low risk,” — those who drive between 36 and 45 mph.

-"That includes a large number of vehicles that might be going 36-39," said Miller.
+“That includes a large number of vehicles that might be going 36-39,” Miller said.

 He indicated that where the officers tend to concentrate are those motorists going between 45 and 55 mph, which they classify as “medium risk.”
 He stated that it is rare to find vehicles exceeding 55 mph, which would put them in the “high risk” classification.

-Miller also reported that so far in 2021, there have been 28 crashes along the U.S. 321 corridor, 7 of which were 5 of which were near the Speedway convenience store by the Tanger Outlets and speed was a factor in just 5 of the 28.
-Three crashes resulted in a patient being transported to the hospital, but there were zero instances of a life-threatening injury.
+Miller also reported that so far in 2021, there have been 28 crashes along the U.S. 321 corridor, five of which were near the Speedway convenience store by the Tanger Outlets.
+Speed was a factor in five of the 28 crashes.
+Three crashes resulted in a patient being transported to the hospital and zero resulted in a life-threatening injury.

 During the earlier public comments portion of the meeting, Lorry Mulhern, a manager of the Green Park Inn, submitted a petition signed by residents demanding that the town increase its efforts to reduce noise and speeding along Valley Boulevard, especially near the intersection with Green Hill Road.